Historic Orkney

 Edge and exchange

-A full guided day in Shetland examining settlement, maritime life, and survival at the outer edge of the North Atlantic.
-Earlier archaeology and Norse presence are understood within the realities of climate, trade, and political reach.
+A full guided day examining settlement, maritime life, and survival at the outer edge of Norse expansion.
+Earlier archaeology and later Norse presence are understood within the realities of climate, trade, and political reach.

 tour end: